JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_2.md

 12\.
 This (Ash<i>t</i>akâ) some state to be sacred to the Vi<i>t</i>ve devâs, some to Agni, some to the Sun, some to Pra<i>t</i>âpati, some state that the Night is its deity, some that the Nakshatras are, some that the Seasons are, some that the Fathers are, some that cattle is.

 13\. [^499].
 Having killed the animal according to the <span id="p207">[<sup><small>p.
-207</small></sup>]</span> ritual of the animal sacrifice, omitting the sprinkling (with water) and the touching of the animal with a fresh branch, he should draw out the omentum and sacrifice it with (the verse), ‘Carry the omentum, _G_âtavedas, to the Fathers, where thou knowest them resting afar.
+207</small></sup>]</span> ritual of the animal sacrifice, omitting the sprinkling (with water) and the touching of the animal with a fresh branch, he should draw out the omentum and sacrifice it with (the verse), ‘Carry the omentum, <i>G</i>âtavedas, to the Fathers, where thou knowest them resting afar.
 May streams of fat flow to them; may all these wishes be fulfilled.
 Svâhâ!’

 14\. [^500].
 Then (follow oblations) of the Avadâna portions and the cooked food, two with (the two verses), ‘Agni, lead us on a good path to wealth’ (Rig-veda I, 189, 1 seq.), (and other oblations with the texts), 'May summer, winter, the seasons be happy to us, happy the rainy season, safe to us the autumn.
 The year be our lord who gives breath to us; may days and nights produce long life.
 Svâhâ!